A second home is a place with sleeping, cooking, and toilet facilities. Second homes include:

 The mortgages on your main home and your second home are more than:

-If you take out a home-equity loan or line of credit on your second home, the interest is usually fully deductible.
+You might take out a home-equity loan or line of credit on your second home.
+If so, the interest is usually fully deductible.
 This applies unless either of these is true:

-The mortgage is more than the fair market value of the home minus mortgages, including grandfathered debt.
+The mortgage is more than the fair market value of the home.
+This is without mortgages and including grandfathered debt.

 The home-equity debt on your main home and second home is more than: